-The procedure explained above is not possible to perform when pumping hydrocarbon vapor from a system with a recovery machine.
+The procedure explained above is not possible to perform when pumping hydrocarbon vapor with a recovery machine.
 Since there is no safe way to totally eliminate air being ingested during the recovery process, pumping hydrocarbons with any recovery machine should not be done under any circumstance.